feldera/feldera/docs/tour/tour.md

 Scroll through the SQL code.
 It should consist of `CREATE TABLE` and `CREATE VIEW` commands:

 * `CREATE TABLE` specifies a data format.
-Feldera Platform processes streaming data, rather than storing it, so Feldera Platform does not reserve disk space in response to table definitions.
+Feldera processes streaming data, rather than storing it, so Feldera does not reserve disk space in response to table definitions.

 * `CREATE VIEW` describes an analysis in terms of tables or views.
-  Feldera Platform updates views whenever it receives new data in a table.
+  Feldera updates views whenever it receives new data in a table.

 ## Connectors

 ![Input & Output](io.png)

-For a Feldera Platform program to be useful, it must be able to access data.
+For a Feldera program to be useful, it must be able to access data.
 This happens through **connectors**, which are divided into **input connectors** for obtaining data from a source to feed into a table and **output connectors** that receive data output by views.